Industrial steam generators

 Technical Note 01/2023

 Electrical equipment shows a 24% advantage in efficiency compared to fossil fuel-powered equipment, primarily due to significantly lower heat losses.
 As a result, gas heating systems are often oversized by at least that percentage.
-In some cases, multiple boilers are installed to compensate for the considerable loss of operational efficiency at low loads.
-This phenomenon does not occur in electrical installations, as they can respond promptly to dynamic demands due to their characteristics and design.
+In some cases, several boilers are installed to compensate for the significant loss of operating efficiency at low operating temperatures.
+This phenomenon does not occur in electrical installations , which, due to their characteristics and design, are able to respond quickly to dynamic stresses.

-Maintenance of these systems is extensive and tedious due to the complexity of burners, fans, ducts, fuel mixing, flue gas temperature control, scale accumulation, corrosion, and pollution control.
+Maintenance of all these systems is extensive and tedious due to the complexity of burners, fans, ductwork, fuel mixing, stack leakage temperature, scale build-up, corrosion and contamination control.

 A steam boiler or any other industrial process fueled by fossil fuels requires an elaborate maintenance program that involves weeks of inspection by highly qualified technicians using sophisticated tools.
 This means extended downtime and high maintenance costs, not to mention the opportunity costs associated with facility shutdowns.
 At this point, we must not overlook the more complex and time-consuming Regulatory Control compared to electrical equipment.